bjornmeansbear/contemporary.ookb.co/README.md

 # The Contemporary

-Contained here are ideas, forms, code, etc. by the Office of Kristian Bjornard for The Contemporary.
-HTML demo webpages actually live on the gh-pages branch.
-This master branch contains some ruhoh-y stuff for the time being...
+This is the repository of content that will become the content management tool for the contemporary website.
+Currently a static HTML site is living in the gh-pages branch.

+www.contemporary.org